 While there is so much you can do to prevent an engine from overheating, there are also some things that you should avoid doing:

 - Don’t use water – Do not use water in the place of coolant.
-While water is perfectly acceptable to use during an emergency until coolant can be replaced, regular use is not recommended.
+While water is ok to use during an emergency until coolant can be replaced, it’s not recommended to be used regularly.
 Coolant is preferred as it has additives that help to prevent rust and corrosion while also lubricating the cooling system components within the engine.

 - Don’t use cold water – If you must use water, avoid using cold water.
-Cold water can damage the engine block by causing it to crack or lead to other damages, resulting in large repairs.
-Allow the vehicle to cool completely before adding any water.
+It can cause damage to the engine block, and it can cause it to crack or to other damages.
+This requires large repairs.
+You should let your car cool completely before adding water.

 Professional Auto Body Shop in Las Vegas

-After following these ways to keep your car running in the summer heat, a maintenance plan provided by our experts at Sudden Impact Auto can help you prevent the harmful and irreversible damage to your engine as a result of engine overheating.
+After following these ways to keep your car running in the summer heat, a maintenance plan provided by our experts at Sudden Impact Auto can help you prevent the harmful and very serious damage to your engine as a result of overheating.

 Sudden Impact Auto is a family-owned and operated shop with more than 35 years in business.
-You’ll take comfort in knowing that we provide a written warranty and we only perform services that you authorize.
+You’ll be relieved knowing that we provide a written warranty.
+We also only perform services that you authorize.
 Call us today at 702-457-3002 for your next cooling flush and keep your cool this summer.